The bridge – the link to you experiencing the best things to see and do on Phillip Island

-Phillip Island is a popular holiday destination in Victoria not only for visiting tourists but many Australians who take weekends away or longer holidays there.
-And they all come to spend time on the beaches, getting up close and personal with the local wildlife, being amazed at the rugged coastline and enjoy the vibrant atmosphere of the main town of Cowes.
-I have been to Phillip Island a number of times and love it even more with each visit.
-Even though many visitors may go for the day I would suggest you try to stay at least a couple of days.
-Then you can truly appreciate all the things to see and do on Phillip Island.
-Here are my top things to see and do on Phillip Island.
+Phillip Island is a popular holiday destination in Victoria not only for visiting tourists but many locals coming on weekend getaways or longer holidays.
+And they all come to experience the amazing attractions at Phillip Island.
+From spending time on the beaches, getting up close and personal with the local wildlife, being amazed at the rugged coastline and enjoying the vibrant atmosphere of the main town of Cowes.
+And of course, they come to see one of the best Phillip Island attractions, the penguin parade.
+And now you are coming to enjoy the best things to do on Phillip Island.

 Table of Contents

-What to see and do on Phillip Island
+Best Things to do on Phillip Island

 Feed the Pelicans at San Remo